mrgaaron/docs/03-analytics-overview.md

 Multiple criteria can be combined using boolean AND and OR operations.

 #### Example
-A customer owns an apartment building where each unit has a thermostat installed.
+Customer 123 has thermostats installed at several different sites.
-She wishes to compare the temperature and humidity between apartment 1A and apartment 2A.
+She wishes to compare the humidity across the sites.
-The apartment number is stored in the thermostat's `site` attribute.

-The selector in this case must select thermostat devices where the site ID is either 1A or 2A.
+The selector in this case must select the 'hum' sensor on thermostat devices where the customer attribute is '123'.

 Or, in pseudocode:

 ```
-attr["device_type"] == "thermostat" AND (attr["site"] == "1A" OR attr["site"] == "2A")
+device_attr["type"] == "thermostat"
+AND device_attr["customer"] == "123"
+AND sensor_key["hum"]
 ```

 ### Pipelines